 So today we effectively have a small (probable) tailwind thanks to a low valuation and CAPE’s mean reverting characteristics.

-The market is likely to mean revert back into that dark green band at some point over the next decade, and since the FTSE 100 is below that level at the moment that means a valuation expansion rather than contraction.
+The market is likely to revert back into that dark green band at some point over the next decade, and since the FTSE 100 is below that level at the moment that means a valuation expansion rather than a contraction.

 That valuation expansion would of course be in addition to any earnings growth (typically about 4% a year) and dividends (3.5% a year with the FTSE 100’s current dividend yield).